 1. Make decisions for the long term

 When you're first starting a business, you have a clean slate.
 It's your job as an entrepreneur to create a plan and strategy that maps a path for your business to lasting success.
-This clean slate is both a benefit and burden.
+This clean slate is both a benefit and a burden.
 You get to dictate your business's future; but doing so can be a weighty responsibility that requires a lot of time and planning.

 As your business starts to take shape, be wary of quick fixes and easy, short-term solutions.
 Instead, think strategically about what your business might look like in 1, 5, and 10 years.
 Ask yourself these questions: